asdf2727/hugeint/README.md

 - bitwise operators
 - automatic base detection for input and multiple base options for output
 - extra functions such as gcd and sqrt
+- string parser of arithmetic operations present as an example

 ### Ease of Use